 Sightseeing & Attractions: How to Pay Less

-• Free city walking tours (tip-based in Zurich, Lucerne, Bern)
+- Free walking tours in the city (with tips in Zurich, Lucerne, and Bern)

-• Use your travel pass: Many offer free or discounted museum entry
+- Use your travel pass: many give free or discounted tickets to museums.

 Budgeting Apps & Tools

-• Too Good To Go: Get discounted leftover meals from bakeries and cafes
+- Too Good To Go: Get leftover meals from bakeries and cafes for less money.

-• XE Currency: To track spending and exchange rates on the go
+- Money: To keep an eye on spending and exchange rates while on the go

 Top Scenic Places You Shouldn’t Miss

-Switzerland is full of jaw-dropping scenery, but knowing where to go can make all the difference, especially if your time (or budget) is limited.
-One of the best Switzerland travel tips I can give is to balance iconic locations with lesser-known gems.
-Here’s a curated list of the most scenic places that are truly worth your time.
+There are so many amazing places to see in Switzerland, but knowing where to go can make a big difference, especially if you don’t have a lot of time or money.
+One of the best pieces of advice I can give you for traveling to Switzerland is to mix well-known places with hidden gems.
+Here is a carefully chosen list of the most beautiful places that are really worth your time.

 1. Zermatt & the Matterhorn

-Nothing says “Switzerland” quite like the Matterhorn.
-This sharp, iconic peak watches over the car-free village of Zermatt, where you can hike, ski, or simply soak up the Alpine atmosphere.
+The Matterhorn is the most Swiss thing there is.
+This sharp, famous peak looks over the car-free village of Zermatt, where you can hike, ski, or just enjoy the Alpine atmosphere.

 Don’t Miss: